turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-Again, we need to create unit test our function to make sure it works as expected.
+Again, we need to create a unit test for our function to make sure it works as expected.

 ```typescript
 describe('get_market_price', () => {